lwojcik/github-action-feed-to-social-media/README.md

 - `notConfigured` - posting to the selected service is enabled, but configuration is incomplete (e.g. missing access key)
 - `updated` - new item was detected and the update was posted successfully (for services that don't expose post URLs, e.g. Mastodon metadata or Discord webooks),
 - `errored` - new item was detected and the update was posted, but it resulted in an error,
-- `skipped` - no new item was detected or “posting” was skipped for a different reason - see the log for information.
+- `skipped` - no new item was detected or posting was skipped for a different reason - see the log for information.

 See also [PostSubmitStatus enum](https://github.com/lwojcik/github-action-feed-to-social-media/blob/main/src/types.ts#L61).